The Effects of “Shrooms” on Your Brain and Heart

 Since shrooms accelerate your heart rate, there is a good chance your blood pressure will increase as well.
 In this respect, shrooms are the same as the majority of other drugs.
 The impact on your blood pressure is dependent on several factors including your heart health, dosage, and any drugs you are mixing with the shrooms.
 If you take a larger dosage, the risk of your blood pressure being affected increases.

-If you have ever had a problem with high blood pressure, your risk of side effects increases.
+In the case that you have ever had a problem with high blood pressure, your risk of side effects from shrooms increases.
 If your medical history includes either stroke or high blood pressure, using this drug can be deadly.
 The majority of users consume the hallucinogenic mushrooms raw, mix them with hot water to make tea or add them to snacks and foods.
-Once you have consumed shrooms, you feel an effect similar to marijuana including:
+Once you have consumed shrooms, you feel effects similar to marijuana including:

 • Severe anxiety